pact-foundation/pact-mock_service/README.md

   Include any basic auth details in the URL using the format https://USERNAME:PASSWORD@URI.
   Where multiple matching interactions are found, the interactions will be sorted by response status, and the first one will be returned.
 This may lead to some non-deterministic behaviour.
-If you are having problems with this, please raise it on the pact-dev google group, and we can discuss some potential enhancements.
+If you are having problems with this, please raise it on the pact slack group, and we can discuss some potential enhancements.
   Note that only versions 1 and 2 of the pact specification are currently fully supported.
   Pacts using the v3 format may be used, however, any matching features added in v4 will